 Look for additional ways to be involved in the community at local events.
-This includes Old Timer'
+This includes Old Timer's Day, Land Run Days, and Christmas in Choctaw.

 Maintain existing level of attendance at City Council Meetings and other governmental meetings.

 Create a directory of local services throughout the community to assist customers through the networking that librarians and library manager do.